 OPT primary to soar to 1,500Vrms, say 3 times normal maximum

 signal of 470Vrms.
 This puts undue

 pressure on OPT and wiring insulation and output tubes and Vac

 arcing can occur and trigger DC arcing

 which may more easily maintain itself and cause damage to OPT,

 tubes, and before any fuse can blow.

 This phenomena of OPT voltage soaring is caused by release of

 energy stored in the OPT leakage

 for further details but believe me,

-each end of primary.
 When each end of primary tries to become negative with respect

 to 0V, the diodes conduct immediately

 and act as a short circuit, and negative voltage swings at each

 3 series diodes are used.
 The overall effect is that with no

 load, the anode signal at each end of primary

 becomes clipped at a peak voltage about equal to the B+ anode

 supply, and the parts involved are safe

 from arcing damage.

 At normal operation where peak V swing at anodes are always less

 than the B+, the diodes have zero

-Power output is plotted in sheet 4, for selectable triode or
+Power output is plotted in sheet 4, for selectable triode or UL